szeng7/sorting-algorithms/README.md

 be able to start with larger arrays.

 The number of operations count is relatively accurate for the first few sorts, such as bubble sort, insertion sort and selection sort.
 However, with some of the latter sorts, the count is rather misleading due to it being attached to the number of times that the figure is updated.
-For example, with bucket sort, it's hard to, especially with it being in place, it's difficult to visualize, so the animation is more of a guideline for how the sort would work but the number of operations count isn't true to the actual number of operations.
+For example, with bucket sort, it's hard to calcuate the number of operations, especially with the sort being in place, so the animation is more of a guideline for how the sort would work but the number of operations count isn't true to the actual number of operations.
 Future work may be done to disconnect the update count and the operations count for more accuracy.